Scholarships and Employment

 CSB/SJU French students have had success finding opportunities to apply their French linguistic and cultural skills after graduation.
 Alumni and alumnae of the French program include French teachers, translators, professors, researchers, and employees in international business.

-Recent graduates have a strong record of placement in programs such as the French government "Assistant/Assistante" teaching program, the Peace Corps, and other service organisations.
 The French government teaching assistant program is of special interest: Students who will have graduated by next summer and who have working knowledge of French can apply for one of over 500 positions available.
 Modest stipend paid.
 No charge to apply or participate.
 Note that the application forms are entirely in French and very extensive!
 While the materials specify eligibility as limited to French majors, many of our students who were accepted in past years were not French majors but had a working knowledge of French.